Jordin Sparks: Philanthropy

 In 2007, Sparks was asked by a relative who works for SOS Children's Villages in Florida to design a denim jacket festooned with Swarovski Crystal to support orphans.
 In February 2008, Sparks traveled to Ghana.
 She was part of the delegation of (then presidential couple) George and Laura Bush to help with Malaria No More, an organization with a goal to end malaria deaths in Africa by 2015.
-Sparks joined Laura Bush at the Maamobi Polyclinic, where the Bush donated a number of treated bed nets to local female traders in order to help combat the scourge of malaria in Ghana.
+Sparks joined Laura Bush at the Maamobi Polyclinic, where the Bushes donated a number of treated bed nets to local female traders in order to help combat the scourge of malaria in Ghana.
 While there, Sparks sang "Amazing Grace" to the durbar of chieftains who had gathered at the venue to give audience to Laura Bush.
 Sparks said, "Traveling to Ghana with Malaria No More gives me the incredible opportunity to see for myself what a difference a simple mosquito net can make in the life of a child."

 In 2008, Sparks supported Dosomething.org's Do Something 101 campaign by filming a public service announcement explaining the nationwide school supplies drive project.
 She further supported the campaign by helping out at the Do Something 101 School Supply Volunteer Event held at the Staples Center in Los Angeles.

 On May 20, 2009, Sparks became an endorser for the Got Milk? campaign, an American advertising campaign encouraging the consumption of cow's milk.
 On September 17, Sparks took part in the VH1 Divas special, a concert created to support the channel's Save The Music Foundation.
 The concert was held at the Brooklyn Academy of Music in New York where Sparks performed the second single from her Battlefield album, S.O.S.
 (Let the Music Play), as well as "A Broken Wing" with Martina McBride.
 In February 2010, Sparks was one of the many artists who contributed to "We Are the World 25 for Haiti", a charity single for the victims of the 2010 Haiti earthquake.
 Sparks teamed up with Pennyroyal Silver creator and designer, Tim Foster, to create her very own necklace design for the company's signature collection.
 Proceeds of the necklace funded medical units in Haiti.

 On July 28, 2011, Sparks performed a live surprise concert in Times Square.
 Sparks was named the "VH1 Save The Music Foundation Ambassador" in 2011.
 On November 9, it was announced that Sparks would be a 'Vh1 Save the Music Ambassador' again for 2012.
 Sparks was joined by fellow American Idol contestant Chris Daughtry, Lupe Fiasco, Katy Perry and others.
 During Sparks segment as ambassador she hosted a surprise concert series in Times Square.
 Sparks and VH1 gave fans the opportunity to submit an essay on 'What Music Means to you?'.
-The winner of the essay contest won a trip for two, to New York City to stand alongside of Sparks at her pop-up concert.
+The winner of the essay contest won a trip for two, to New York City to stand alongside Sparks at her pop-up concert.
 The winner chosen was Deavan Ebersole, from Hagerstown, Maryland.